-Luca is a cum-laude graduate of Politecnico di Milano, where he obtained a BSc degree in Science of Architecture, a MSc degree in Architecture and, in conjunction with Politecnico di Torino and Politecnico di Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
+Luca is a cum-laude graduate of Polytechnic University of Milan, where he obtained a BSc degree in Science of Architecture, a MSc degree in Architecture and, in conjunction with Polytechnic University of Turin and Polytechnic University of Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
 In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Higher Education Academy (FHEA), a Fellow of the Royal Society of Arts (FRSA), a member of the International Society of City and Regional Planners (ISOCARP) and a member of the Regional Studies Association (RSA).

 Over the course of his professional career, Luca has committed himself to improving the quality of knowledge production and dissemination processes related to urban and regional innovation management in the digital era.
 His research is interdisciplinary in nature and lies in the convergence space between urban studies, innovation studies and computer science.
-Luca’s main research interests include: urban and regional innovation dynamics; urban sustainability; smart city development projects and strategies; Research and Innovation Strategies for Smart Specialisation (RIS3); and strategic planning for smart cities and RIS3.
+Luca’s main research interests include: technology-driven urban and regional innovation dynamics; technology-driven urban sustainability processes; smart city development projects and strategies; Research and Innovation Strategies for Smart Specialisation (RIS3); and strategic planning for smart cities and RIS3.